NationalSecurityAgency/pelz/attestation_demo/README.txt

 Attestation Demo
 ================

-This directory contains a custom Pelz client demonstrating a new method of connecting to the Pelz server.
+This directory contains a custom pelz client demonstrating a new method of connecting to the pelz server.
 The new client is primarily based on the LocalAttestation sample code from the linux-sgx repo (https://github.com/intel/linux-sgx/tree/master/SampleCode/LocalAttestation), and much of its code is taken directly from that example with minimal changes.